List of DC Comics characters: C: Combattor in other media

 Larry Chin appears in Superman, portrayed by Paul Kim.
-This version is an employee of Lex Luthor and is among those in the LexCorp control hub who help to control Ultraman.
-Following Ultraman's defeat, Chin is arrested by the military police.
+This version is an employee of LexCorp.

+Commander Cold

+Commander Cold is a character appearing in American comic books published by DC Comics.
+The character, created by Geoff Johns and Francis Manapul, first appeared in The Flash (vol. 3) #1 (April 2010).
+He is the leader of the Renegades who is inspired by Captain Cold.

 Condiment King

-The Condiment King is a fictional character appearing in American comic books published by DC Comics where he is generally used as comic relief.
+The Condiment King is a character appearing in American comic books published by DC Comics where he is generally used as comic relief.
 Although Bruce Timm and Paul Dini created Condiment King as a one-off joke character for Batman: The Animated Series, Chuck Dixon and Scott Beatty created their own version in Batgirl: Year One #8.

 Buddy Standler

 The Condiment King first appeared in the Batman: The Animated Series episode "Make 'Em Laugh" as stand-up comedian Buddy Standler, voiced by Stuart Pankin.
 He was brainwashed by the Joker using Mad Hatter's mind-control technology into becoming Condiment King to ruin his reputation as retaliation for being spurned during a comedy contest the previous year.

 Buddy Standler made his comic book debut in Detective Comics #1000.
 This iteration is shown to have two henchmen named Salt and Pepper.